 22. Become an expert spokesperson

 Journalists are always after industry experts to add a little something to their news reports.
-Contact your local TV, radio and newspapers to put yourself forward as a willing spokesperson and expert in your own business field.
-Be prepared to be available for any interviews that might come up and do some media training so you're ready to go.
+Contact your local TV, radio and newspapers to put yourself forward as a willing expert in your field.
+Be prepared to be available for any interviews that might pop up and do some media training so you're ready to go.

 23. Create a press kit